Biden/Harris sign shot outside of family's home, 10 feet away from family's horses

 The Biden/Harris sign is about ten feet away from a pen where the family's horses graze.

-"They could spook, they could run through the fence, they could do any kind of damage and it's just, it was just scary," Ken Blaisure said.
+"They could spook, they could run through the fence, they could do any kind of damage, and it's just, it was just scary," Ken Blaisure said.

-State troopers were unable to find any bullet casings and told the family because of that it may be hard to track down a suspect.
+State troopers were unable to find any bullet casings and told the family because of that, it may be hard to track down a suspect.

-"I live in a small town and I live a mile down a dirt road so, to me, it has to be someone who lives around here," Erin Blaisure said.
+"I live in a small town, and I live a mile down a dirt road, so, to me, it has to be someone who lives around here," Erin Blaisure said.

 The Blaisures are relieved none of their animals were hurt but are still disappointed by the damage.